arouyan/lakeFS/docs/setup/virtual-host-addressing.md

 ## Setting up the appropriate DNS records

-Once our lakeFS installation is configured with an explicit S3 gateway endpoint address, we need to define 2 DNS records and have them point at our lakeFS installation.
+Once your lakeFS Installation is configured with an explicit S3 gateway endpoint address, you need to define two DNS records and have them point at your lakeFS Installation.
-This requires 2 CNAME records:
+This requires two CNAME records:

 1. `s3.lakefs.example.com` - CNAME to `lakefs.example.com`.
-This would be used as the S3 endpoint when configuring clients and will serve as our bare domain.
+This will be used as the S3 endpoint when configuring clients and  serve as your bare domain.
 1. `*.s3.lakefs.example.com` - Also a CNAME to `lakefs.example.com`.
 This will resolve virtual-host requests such as `example-repo.s3.lakefs.example.com` that lakeFS would now know how to parse.

 <div class="note">
    <p>For more information on how to configure these, see the official documentation of your DNS provider.</p>
-   <p>On AWS, This could also be done [using ALIAS records](https://aws.amazon.com/premiumsupport/knowledge-center/route-53-create-alias-records/) for a load balancer.</p>
+   <p>On AWS, this could also be done [using ALIAS records](https://aws.amazon.com/premiumsupport/knowledge-center/route-53-create-alias-records/) for a load balancer.</p>
 </div>